Virtue, Moir lead ice dancing after record short dance

 The crowd, relatively sparse compared to other figure skating sessions, roared as the three-time world champions skated off to await their scores.
 The fans roared again when their record numbers were read, and the longest-tenured ice dance team in Canadian history smiled and hugged.

+”To go out and connect and perform like that,” Moir said, ”that’s why we came back.”

-Papadakis and Cizeron followed them onto the ice and received mostly level-four marks, underscored by their in-step rhumba.
+Papadakis and Cizeron also received mostly level-four marks, underscored by their in-step rhumba and synchronized twizzles.
 The only miscue came on their closing straight line lift, perhaps because they were distracted by her emerald and blue dress revealing a bit too much.

+”I felt it right away and I prayed,” Papadakis said. ”That’s about what I could do.”
-Hubbell and Donohue proved their win last month at nationals, after years of frustration, was no fluke with a dramatic performance dragged down only by a small bobble on their synchronized twizzles.

-The Shibutanis, who helped the U.S. win team bronze, overcame a shaky start to their performance with a strong second half, including a breathtaking rotational lift to finish.
+Hubbell and Donohue proved their win last month at nationals, after years of frustration, was no fluke with a dramatic performance dragged down only by a bobble on their synchronized twizzles.
+And the Shibutanis overcame a shaky start to finish with a breathtaking rotational lift.

 Meanwhile, Chock and Bates had to push aside the uncertainty caused by her injury to put together a strong opening performance.
 Chock has a floating bone fragment in her right foot that she’s dealt with all season, and it caused some pain about 30 seconds before their warmup was complete.